Paolo Foglio: Returned to Atalanta

 After just played twice at Serie A, he was bought back by Atalanta and sent out-favoured Alessandro Rinaldi (who joined Atalanta in part-exchange deal with Siviglia in June 2001) to Chievo on loan in January 2002.
 He played 13 league matches for Atalanta since left the club 3 1/2 seasons ago.
 In the 2nd season, he was the first choice along with Massimo Carrera, Cesare Natali, Luigi Sala and Luciano Zauri (who played at midfield instead as left-back), made 9 starts in 12 appearances (until December).
 But in January, Siviglia (who can play right back or central back) returned to Atalanta, made his club debut on 6 January as Foglio's replacement on the 49th minutes.
 After he played the next match on 12 January as starting XI, Foglio lost his regular place until the last 4 matches of the season.
 Atalanta eventually same points with Reggina and lost to the south Italy side in relegation playoffs, which Atalanta surprising without Siviglia, Zauri nor Foglio and used Rustico-Sala-Carrera-Bellini, while Natali at bench for first leg. and Siviglia-Natali-Carrera-Bellini in 2nd leg after Sala was suspended.

 Siena

 Foglio then sold to Siena in another co-ownership on 17 July 2003.
 He just played 7 league appearances and 3 starts for the Serie A team, and loaned to Genoa in January 2004, which he scored 5 goals in 14 appearances.
-In the next 2 seasons, he back a back-up player with ⅔ of the appearances were substitutes.
+In the next 2 seasons, he back a back-up player with two-thirds of the appearances were substitutes.